Skip to content

 • Frame Grabber Hardware: The Basler frame grabber of your choice has been connected to your host PC.
 For information how to connect the frame grabber, see Connecting the Frame Grabber.

-• Framegrabber SDK: The Basler Framegrabber SDK 5.10.0 has been installed.
+• Framegrabber SDK: The Basler Framegrabber SDK 5.10.0 or higher has been installed.
 For information how to install the runtime software, see Installing the Framegrabber SDK.

 • Applet: The applet of your choice has been flashed onto your frame grabber (only for marathon frame grabbers) and is selected as active applet.
 For information how to flash the marathon frame grabber, see Flashing.
 For information how to select an applet as active applet, see Changing the Active Applet.